 Too frequently there is something missing.
 Often people are spending lots of money on expensive suits.
 They will go out there and get the Ted Baker or Hugo Boss suit for £400.

 Then they put it together, go for a night out and are surprised that no one notices their fine suit.
-I can guaranteed, that if they would spend extra £10 on a pocket square, match it with socks and watch…boom…they get a lot of compliments for both a suit and the entire look.
+I can guarantee, that if they would spend an extra £10 on a pocket square, match it with socks and watch…boom…they get a lot of compliments for both a suit and the entire look.

 So the idea was simple – to help guys look their best!
 Plus, I get to try all the fancy colours and designs first, so it is also lots of fun for me!